 - Add the ginger-garlic-guajillo mixture to the saucepan.
 The add the powdered coriander and cumin.
 Stir well and fry until the raw smell dissipates, about five minutes.

-- Add the tempeh cubes and stir them well to coat evenly with the spices.
+- Add the tempeh or tofu cubes and stir them well to coat evenly with the spices.

-- Add the coconut milk-lemon mixture and stir thoroughly into the tempeh.
+- Add the milk-lemon mixture and stir thoroughly into the tempeh.

 - Stir in the garam masala and add salt to taste.